duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 ## Getting Fancy

 We've now achieved a basic TSNE map with Three.js, but there's much more that could be done to improve a user's experience of the visualization.
-In particular:
+In particular, within the extant plot:

 <ul>
 * Users get no indication of load progress<br/>
 * Users can't see details within the small images<br/>
-* Users can't get more information about particular images<br/>
-* Users have no guide through the visualization<br/>
+* Users have no <i>guide</i> through the visualization<br/>
 </ul>

+To see how our team resolved those challenges, feel free to visit the [live site](https://s3-us-west-2.amazonaws.com/lab-apps/pix-plot/index.html) or the [GitHub repository](https://github.com/YaleDHLab/pix-plot) with the full source code.
+Otherwise, if you're working on something similar, feel free to send me a note or a comment below--I'd love to see what you're building.

+<div class='center-text'>* * *</div>

+I want to thank Cyril Diagne, a lead developer on the spectacular [Google Arts Experiments TSNE viewer](https://artsexperiments.withgoogle.com/tsnemap/), for generously sharings ideas and optimization techniques that we used to build our own TSNE viewer.